open-sauced/pizza-verse/pizza-recipes.md

 ![Zanzibar Pizza](https://media-cdn.tripadvisor.com/media/photo-s/19/d6/12/80/zanzibar-pizza.jpg)

 Zanzibar Pizza is a Tanzanian dish made with flour, salt, onion, tomato, cream cheese, minced meat, and egg.
-The dough is stretched thin and filled with the ingredients, then pan-fried, and served hot.
+The dough is stretched thin and filled with the ingredients, then pan-fried, and served hot.Unlike traditional pizza, this one is more like a savory, foldable, and stuffed flatbread.

-Zanzibar pizza is not traditionally categorized as a pizza in the way that most people think of pizza, such as the Italian or American style.
-Zanzibar pizza is a popular street food in Zanzibar, Tanzania.
-It is more like a savory, stuffed or filled flatbread that is folded and fried.

-The dough is usually made with flour, water, and salt, and then filled with various ingredients such as minced meat, vegetables, and spices.
-It is then folded and cooked on a griddle or fried until crispy.
-The result is a delicious and flavorful snack unique to the region.

-Zanzibar pizza is like pizza in that it uses dough and fillings, but it is different in its preparation and flavor profile.
-It is a notable example of how diverse cultures can take familiar concepts like pizza and put their own spin on them to create something new and exciting.

  `Now, let's move onto the recipe!`